(Uncredited cover for the 1963 1st edition)

 4. The second Murray Leinster Med Service collection I’ve acquired–as a huge fan of medical-themed SF….
 I should put together a list.

-Other lists: Immortality in SF, Generation Ships, and Immortality in SF.
+Other lists: Immortality in SF, Generation Ships, and Overpopulation in SF.

 Do you have a favorite cover?

 As always, I look forward to your comments!

 1. Alternating Currents, Frederik Pohl (1956)